ElenBabayan/software-engineering-hw1/README.md

-# Nuts Subscriber Application
+# Nats Subscriber Application

-This application is built using a 3-layer architecture and demonstrates a subscriber to a Nuts service.
+This application is built using a 3-layer architecture and demonstrates a subscriber to a Nats service.
 The application processes incoming messages and persists them to a PostgreSQL database.

 ## Architecture Overview

 1. **API Layer**
-    - Responsible for subscribing to the Nuts service.
+    - Responsible for subscribing to the Nats service.
     - Uses a scheduled task (every 5 seconds) to simulate receiving messages.
     - Forwards messages to the Service layer.